Ansurfen/yock/README.md

-# yock
-Yock is a command mapping solution to cross platform and termnial.
+Yock is a solution to cross platform and termnial, which make try itself best to use of raw command of platform.
+Using Yock, you can write simple linux command to run on each platform.